rabix/sbpack/Readme.md

 uploading it to a SB platform.

+## Pulling (and unpacking)
+`sbpull` will retrieve CWL from any SB powered platform and save it to local disk.
+With the `--unpack` option set, it will also explode the workflow recursively, extracting out each sub-process into its own file.

+## Note on reversibility
+**`sbpack` and `sbpull --unpack` are not textually reversible.
+The packed and unpacked CWL representations are functionally identical, however if you `sbpack` a workflow, and then `sbpull --unpack` it, they will look different.

 ## Credentials file and profiles

 If you use the SBG API you already have an API configuration file.
 If